EDUCATION

 Turning Points in Human History: Modern World, Temple University

-200/2000-level courses
+Upper-division courses

 European History through Film, Temple University